DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-jms94/README.md

 - The Rules of Inference was introduced
 - Discussed the concept of Tautology
 - Discussed the difference between Truth and Validity.

+# Week 4
+- The different types of proofs were introduced.
+- Emphasized the difference between "Contraposition" and "Contradiction"
+- Went through an exercise of Mathematical Induction.
+(Basis and Inductive)
+- Discussed Recursive/Inductive "Definition"; A definition, not a proof.